jfeching/161_interactive_screensaver/README.md

 * Jimenez, Christoper Marlo G. | 2020-05310
 * Rayel, Carlos Angelo L. | 2019-06913

 The program is an interactive screensaver project created in fulfilment of the requirements of CMSC 161 section B-1L, 2nd Semester AY 2022-2023.
-It is a WebGL program with a custom renderer made to depict an interactive solar system screensaver.
+It is a WebGL program with a custom renderer made to depict an interactive satellite system screensaver.

 ## Elements